The Right Way to Clean Your Home Office Tech

 How often should you clean a laptop?

 The type of environment that your laptop is exposed to will ultimately determine how frequently it needs to be cleaned.
-Laptops that live in a home office around pet hair, poor ventilation, smoke, or other harmful factors may need to be cleaned every 3-6 months.
+Laptops that live in a home office around pet hair, poor ventilation, smoke, or other harmful factors may need cleanings every 3-6 months.
 However, if your environment is free of these things, aim to give your laptop a detailed cleaning once a year.

 How to clean a laptop

 The interior: Accessing a laptop’s interior could potentially void your warranty.
 However, you can still dislodge some of the dust and grime without going under the hood.
 Simply grab a can of compressed air (or a more eco-friendly electric air duster ) and direct the air at any vents and ports on the bottom or sides of your laptop.
-This process may result in a flurry of dust so make sure to work in a place that you don’t mind getting dirty from whatever particles come flying out of your laptop (like a garage or outside).
+This process may result in a flurry of dust, so make sure to work in a place that you don’t mind getting dirty (like a garage or outside).
+You never know what particles will fly out of your laptop.

 The keyboard: A shot of air also comes in handy for giving keyboards a clean sweep.
 Using short, quick bursts, spray the air between the laptop’s keys.
 Use a clean microfiber cloth to wipe away any excess dust.
 For regular maintenance, you can use a soft brush to sweep away crumbs or dust on the daily.
 Reach stains or greasy keys with a cotton swab lightly dipped in rubbing alcohol.
 Be careful not to leave too much moisture on the keys.